NRCan/geo_sim_processing/README.md

 activate YOUR_ENV          (for Windows)
 ```
 Note on the installation:
-  - For Windows users, it you are not using conda, do not forget that Shapely, Rtree and Fiona are all python wrapper of C libraries and need DLLs so use the appropriate installer (not just pip).
+  - For Windows users, if you are not using conda, do not forget that Shapely, Rtree and Fiona are all python wrapper of C libraries and need DLLs so use the appropriate installer (not just pip).
 This [site](https://www.lfd.uci.edu/~gohlke/pythonlibs/) contains a long list of Windows installers.

 ## Usage